ivan-guerra/programmador.com/content/posts/base-conversion.md

 where `SRC_BASE`/`TGT_BASE` are one of `bin`, `dec`, `oct`, or `hex`. `NUM` is some positive integer value.

-To make this idea more concrete, I came up with some basic requirements I could code to:
+Below are the requirements:

 1. Support conversions to/from binary, decimal, hexadecimal, and octal.
 2. Include an option for minimum output width.
 3. Include an option to group digits into segments of size N.
 4. Support arbitrarily large positive integers.

 Requirement (1) is self explanatory.
-Requirement (2) means I can pad the output value with zeroes to achieve a minimum width.
-For example, the binary value `1111` can be padded to 8-bits and output as `00001111`.
+Requirement (2) means you can pad the output value with zeroes to achieve a minimum width.
+For example, pad the binary value `1111` to 8-bits leading to an output of `00001111`.
 Requirement (3) is handy when you want to visualize binary or hex codes in groups of 4, 8, etc. digits.
-Taking the previous binary value of `00001111`, maybe we want to group the bits into nibbles `0000 1111` or into 2 digits codes `00 00 11 11`.
+Taking the previous binary value of `00001111`, maybe you want to group the bits into nibbles `0000 1111` or into 2 digits codes `00 00 11 11`.
 Requirement (4) seems a bit extra but it has its value.
-Often, I want to visualize a large stream of hex values in binary.
-If I am not careful and just copy the hex number into a tool, I might exceed the max integer limit for the system and the program prints gobbledegook.
+Visualizing a large stream of hex values in binary is a common task.
+Exceeding the max integer limit for the system/program is also a common occurrence.
 This `dhb` tool should handle numbers outside the range of a `uint64_t` without breaking a sweat.

 Lets look at how `dhb` meets each of these requirements starting with that bignum requirement.